 The passion fruit juice was another matter.
 I couldn’t find either the straight passion fruit juice or the passion fruit syrup anywhere.

 The best that I could do was to use a fruit juice blend that included passion fruit.
 As far as I was concerned, this was totally fine!

 Here’s How I Made the New Orleans Hurricane

 I mixed all of the ingredients together in a pitcher.
 After giving it a good stir, I poured the Hurricane mixture through a wire mesh strainer into a Hurricane glass filled with crushed ice.
 How easy is that?
 I

 If you want to make it extra special, add a sugar cube soaked in 151-proof rum and ignite it for a flaming hurricane!

 Susan actually had several Pat O’Brien Hurricane glasses from visits to New Orleans.
 Perfect, I thought!
 I added a straw and a garnish of an orange slice and cherry.
 Laizzez les bons temps rouler – Yum!

 Perfect Appetizers to Serve with the Hurricane

-By itself, this amazing New Orleans Cocktail can be deadly.
-However, when paired with New Orleans appetizers, you have a ready made party:
+By itself, this amazing New Orleans Hurricane can be deadly.
+However, when paired with New Orleans appetizers, you have a ready-made party: